platformsh/platformsh-docs/docs/src/guides/wordpress/vanilla/customize.md

 ### Core, themes, and plugins can also be submodules

-Platform.sh validates and retrieves submodules in the first stages of its build process, so it is possible to manage your code entirely this way.
-This will, of course, modify the update steps from what is listed below, so visit the [Git submodules](/development/submodules.md) documentation for more information.
+Platform.sh validates and retrieves submodules in the first stages of its build process, so it's possible to manage your code entirely this way.
+This modifies the update steps from what's listed below, so visit the [Git submodules](/development/submodules.md) documentation for more information.

 ## `.environment`

 Platform.sh provides multiple *environments* for your projects, that can be customized (with different values for staging and development), but that inherit features from the production environment.
 One clear case where this can be useful is environment variables.
 Each environment on Platform.sh comes with a set of [pre-defined variables](/development/variables.html#platformsh-provided-variables) that provide information about the branch you are working on, the application's configuration, and the credentials to connect to each service defined in `services.yaml`.

-Service credentials reside in a base64 encoded JSON object variable called `PLATFORM_RELATIONSHIPS`, and it is from this variable that you can define your database connection to the MariaDB container.
-To make each property (username, password, etc.) more easily accessible to `wp-config.php`, you can use the pre-installed `jq` package to clean the object into individual variables.
+Service credentials reside in a base64 encoded JSON object variable called `PLATFORM_RELATIONSHIPS`, which you can use to define your database connection to the MariaDB container.
+To make each property (username, password, and so on) more accessible to `wp-config.php`, you can use the pre-installed `jq` package to clean the object into individual variables.

 ```text
 # .environment